-Recruitment is dysfunctional when it sets objectives and standards that are explicitly against the interests of society and destroys the ability to drive a wage competition for talent.
+Recruitment is dysfunctional when it sets objectives and standards against the interests of society and destroys the ability to drive a wage competition for talent.

-This means that when firms have agreed to recruitment patterns that rob South Africans of their rights and they ignore existing legislation, they force the population to accept unfair and unequal wage systems.
+This means that when firms agree upon recruitment patterns robbing South Africans of their rights and they ignore existing legislation, they force the population to accept unfair and unequal wage systems.
 They legitimise a system maintaining inequality and prejudice.